Ryan Gosling Ups James Bond Chances At Oscars Without Emma Stone Or Eva Mendes

-The more Ryan Gosling tries to stay out of spotlight, the more the public wants to see him.
+The more Ryan Gosling tries to stay out of the spotlight, the more the public wants to see him.
 And now, it looks like he may be in the running to snag the most lusted after role in cinema – James Bond.
 While the Canadian actor did not show up on the red carpet with his wife Eva Mendes or win Best Actor, he did grab the media’s attention by giggling in the background at the mistake accountants made in announcing the Best Picture award that night.

 With Emma Stone already preoccupied with her Best Actress statue and Eva Mendes watching the festivities from home, Ryan Gosling was in the perfect situation to have a good laugh to himself when things went south on Oscars 2017 night.